Yujing0926/Robust-Video-List-Decoding-Using-a-Deep-Learning-Approach/README.md

 ## MatlabCode-new
 This part of code is to introduce the generation of our database which will be input into CNN model and Transformer model later.
-Please read the **README** in this folder to find the utilization.
+Please read the **README** file in this folder to find how to use our proposed codes.
 This part is used to generate the patch-based database with full-reference (FR) patch-level quality measures for training, and the image-based database with ground-truth FR scores for testing.

 ## PythonCode-new
-This part of code implements of the use of the CNNIQA-based image quality assessment (IQA) method and a Transformer-based IQA model.
-Please read the **README** in each folder to find the utilization.
+This part of code implements our proposed CNNIQA-based image quality assessment (IQA) method and Transformer-based IQA method.
+Please read the **README** files in each folder to find how to install and use our proposed codes.

 ## Citation
+Please cite the following paper in the case you use our codes for research proposes:
 ```
 @article{yujing2024,
     title   = {Robust Video List Decoding in Error-prone Transmission Systems Using a Deep Learning Approach},